 Members of BFH can find further information on sexual harassment and details of the relevant contacts within BFH on the intranet.

 Bern University of Applied Sciences promotes equal opportunities for people with a disability or chronic illness.
 For this reason, we strive to ensure that students and staff with a disability do not face any obstacles in their everyday life.

 The special needs of people with disabilities vary greatly from person to person, so we try to provide individual solutions and assistance.
 We aim to remove barriers for those with reduced mobility, be sensitive when dealing with mental and chronic illnesses, and to compensate for any disadvantages during your studies arising from a disability.

-If you have any questions regarding studying and working with a disability at BFH, please contact Dr Sibylle Drack.
+If you have any questions regarding studying with a disability at BFH, please contact Marils Zbinden.
 She will be able to provide details of the relevant points of contact.